MewsSystems/org/tech/career-framework/compensation.md

 # Compensation

 We don't have exact salary bands, we define **lower bounds** based on your [career track](career-tracks/readme.md) and [grade](grades.md).
 The main purpose of the lower bounds is to ensure **fairness** across whole tech team and that nobody is underpaid.
 And as you get better, it also ensures that getting a raise is **guaranteed**.
-So at the moment, it's mainly an "alerting" mechanism for managers rather than a magic formula that determines the exact salary, especially because we acknowledge that the competencies don not capture full spectrum of stuff that everyone does.
+So at the moment, it's mainly an "alerting" mechanism for managers rather than a magic formula that determines the exact salary, especially because we acknowledge that the competencies do not capture full spectrum of stuff that everyone does.

 ## Normalization